mohamed271220/mohamed271220/README.md

 <h1> They did not know it was impossible, so they did it.</h1>
     <div align="center">As a highly motivated Full-Stack developer.
 I am passionate about creating innovative web applications and looking forward to enhance my skills and refine my knowledge even further.
-Seeking an opportunity as a Full-Stack developer or Frontend developer as a starter in a company with respectable reputation.
+Seeking an opportunity as a Full-Stack developer.
     </div>